-[Root] Running Docker containers and Flatpak apps on Android phone with Termux
+[Root] Running Docker, Flatpak and Waydroid containers on Android phone with Termux

 There are various ways of running Docker containers on Android.
 First, Docker will not work in proot.
 And because Android kernel lacks the features which are required by dockers to run, even with root permission you still cannot run docker in chroot environment.